JakeSidSmith/react-style-sheets/README.md

 </div>
 ```

-This generates the following style tag and appends it to the head tag
+This also generates the following style tag and appends it to the head tag

 ```html
 <style type="text/css">